Lady Gaga Erotic Make-Out With New BF Christian Carino: A New Romance Begins!

 Since then, Lady Gaga and Christian Carino have been seen on several occasions together.
 Now no one is claiming that it is love, but for Lady Gaga’s sake, let’s hope it isn’t an illusion for her this time.
 Things seem to have gotten a bit serious between the two after the couple made a joint appearance this week when they were spotted departing from a late-night party in West Hollywood.

 Both seemed to be enjoying themselves, being intimate and showing affection.
 While Gaga had on a white jumpsuit topped with her beau’s fine blazer, Carino was the man in black holding his partner’s hands as the couple was about to leave from Sunset Tower Hotel, where they were spotted at 4 a.m. on Monday.
 It should have been a big party because sources have reported that celebrities like Christina Aguilera, Dylan McDermott, and Tommy Hilfiger were also present there.
 Apart from that, the most exciting thing aside from the party was that as Lady Gaga and Christian Carino waited for their valet in the parking lot, the couple was seen sensually making out.
-Here’s a snap of it
+Here’s a snap of it:

 Lady Gaga and new flame Christian Carino sharing a kiss in California.
 (March 5th) pic.twitter.com/BX8Fi76pzZ